edgio-docs/edgio-docs/guides/production.md

 All data transmitted to and from your {{ PRODUCT_NAME }} site must be secured with TLS (Transport Layer Security).
 TLS, also known as SSL (Secure Sockets Layer), is a cryptographic protocol to communicate securely over the Internet.
 TLS provides end-to-end data encryption and data integrity for all web requests.

-The XDN provides a wildcard TLS certificate that covers the auto-generated domains that it assigns to your site (e.g {team}-{site}-{branch}-{version}.moovweb.io).
+{{ PRODUCT_NAME }} provides a wildcard TLS certificate that covers the auto-generated domains that it assigns to your site (e.g {team}-{site}-{branch}-{version}.moovweb.io).
 You need to provide your own certificate for your site's custom domains.

 _Note: If you already have an existing certificate, you can use it by skipping ahead to [Uploading your certificate](#section_uploading_your_certificate).
 Many customers who have existing certificates still choose to obtain a new one when adopting {{ PRODUCT_NAME }} so as not to reuse the same private key with more than one vendor/system._

 ### Obtaining a certificate automatically

-The XDN can generate SSL Certificates on your behalf using [**Let's Encrypt**](https://letsencrypt.org/).
+{{ PRODUCT_NAME }} can generate SSL Certificates on your behalf using [**Let's Encrypt**](https://letsencrypt.org/).
 Certificates are free, valid for 3 months, and automatically renewed as long as the technical requirements, shown below, remain met:

 1. Make sure each environment is configured with the custom domains on which it will receive traffic.
 For more information on configuring custom domains, see [Domains](#section_domains) above.